oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForArchive.md

    Allow group COMPATSTORAGE to manage objects in compartment JAM
    ```

-It may be that the bucket name is already in use (though this should have generated an error when you created the bucket earlier (OCI does not allow duplicate bucket names in the tenancy, even in different compartments.)
+It may be that the bucket name is already in use (though this should have generated an error when you created the bucket earlier (OCI does not allow duplicate bucket names in the tenancy, even in different compartments).

 ---